 When taken after a workout, creatine can help repair damaged muscle tissue and speed recovery.

 Because everyone is different, it's important to explore what works best for you or consult with a sports nutritionist for more individualized recommendations.

 Is It Safe to Take Creatine Every Day?

 Mayo Clinic states that the use of creatine, when taken in appropriate doses, is likely safe to take up to five years.

-Regardless, it's best to consult with your doctor before taking creatine or any other supplement.
+As with any new supplement or change to your wellness routine, it's always a good idea to consult with a healthcare provider before taking creatine or any other supplement.

 What's the Best Way to Take Creatine?